 Between 1998 and 2010, the Federal Emergency Management Agency (FEMA) published Guidelines and Specifications for Flood Hazard Mapping Partners that included RMSEz thresholds and requirements for testing and reporting the vertical accuracy separately for all major land cover categories within floodplains being mapped for the National Flood Insurance Program (NFIP).
 With its Procedure Memorandum No. 61 ─ Standards for Lidar and Other High Quality Digital Topography, dated September 27, 2010, FEMA endorsed the USGS Draft Lidar Base Specifications V13, relevant to floodplain mapping in areas of highest flood risk only, with poorer accuracy and point density in areas of lesser flood risks.
 USGS’ draft V13 specification subsequently became the final USGS Lidar Base Specification V1.0 specification summarized below.
 FEMA’s Guidelines and Procedures only address requirements for flood risk mapping and do not represent accuracy standards that are universally applicable.

-In 2012, USGS published its Lidar Base Specification Version 1.0 which is based on RMSEz of 12.5 cm in open terrain and elevation post spacing no greater than 1 to 2 meters.
+In 2012, USGS published its Lidar Base Specification Version 1.0, which is based on RMSEz of 12.5 cm in open terrain and elevation post spacing no greater than 1 to 2 meters.
 FVA, SVA and CVA values are also specified.
-This is not a standard but a specification for lidar data used to populate the National Elevation Dataset (NED) at 1/9th arc-second post spacing (~3 meters) for gridded Digital Elevation Models (DEMs).
+This document is not a standard but a specification for lidar data used to populate the National Elevation Dataset (NED) at 1/9th arc-second post spacing (~3 meters) for gridded Digital Elevation Models (DEMs).

-In 2012, USGS also published the final report of the National Enhanced Elevation Assessment (NEEA) which considered five Quality Levels of enhanced elevation data to satisfy nationwide requirements; each Quality Level having different RMSEz and point density thresholds.
+In 2012, USGS also published the final report of the National Enhanced Elevation Assessment (NEEA), which considered five Quality Levels of enhanced elevation data to satisfy nationwide requirements; each Quality Level having different RMSEz and point density thresholds.
 With support from the National Geospatial Advisory Committee (NGAC), USGS subsequently developed its new 3D Elevation Program (3DEP) based on lidar Quality Level 2 data with 1’ equivalent contour accuracy (RMSEz<10 cm) and point density of 2 points per square meter for all states except Alaska in which IFSAR Quality Level 5 data are specified with RMSEz between 1 and 2 meters and with 5 meter post spacing.
 The 3DEP lidar data are expected to be high resolution data capable of supporting DEMs at 1 meter resolution.
 The 3DEP Quality Level 2 and Quality Level 5 products are expected to become industry standards for digital elevation data, respectively replacing the USGS’ 1:24,000-scale topographic quadrangle map series (most of the U.S.) and the 1:63,360-scale topographic quadrangle map series (Alaska), which have been standard USGS products for nearly a century.

 Annex B — Data Accuracy and Quality Examples